wangdongustc/AprilTagGenerator/README.md

 ```

 ## Notice
-tags are arranged in a way that the start id comes in the bottom-left corner and the id increases from left to right and from rows to cols.
+Tags are arranged in a way that the start id comes in the bottom-left corner and the id increases from left to right and from rows to cols.

 e.g. a 3x3 tag pattern starting from id 0 is arranged in the following way:
 ```